MrRobotAE10/Grokking-algorithms-book/Chapter6/exercises.md

       6 Get Dressed\
       7 Eat breakfast

+(If task A depends on Task B, task A shows latter in the list, i.e Topological Sort)\
+(Trees: Special type of graphs where no edges ever point back)

 5. Which graphs are also trees?

     > Those whose bottom edges does not point back up